-- Voluntary euthanasia - this is euthanasia conducted with consent.
-Since 2009 voluntary euthanasia has been legal in Belgium, Luxembourg, The Netherlands, Switzerland, and the states of Oregon (USA) and Washington (USA).
+Voluntary: When euthanasia is conducted with consent.
+Voluntary euthanasia is currently legal in Belgium, Luxembourg, The Netherlands, Switzerland, and the states of Oregon and Washington in the U.S.

 There are two procedural classifications of euthanasia:

 Passive euthanasia is when life-sustaining treatments are withheld.
 The definitions are not precise.
 If a doctor prescribes increasing doses of strong painkilling medications, such as opioids, this may eventually be toxic for the patient.
 Some may argue that this is passive euthanasia.

 Others, however, would say this is not euthanasia, because there is no intention to take life.

 Active euthanasia is when someone uses lethal substances or forces to end a patient's life, whether by the patient or somebody else.

 Active euthanasia is more controversial, and it is more likely to involve religious, moral, ethical, and compassionate arguments.

 Assisted suicide has several different interpretations and definitions.

 "Intentionally helping a person commit suicide by providing drugs for self-administration, at that person's voluntary and competent request."

 Some definitions include the words, "in order to relieve intractable (persistent, unstoppable) suffering."